National Curriculum requirements for swimming and water safety

 Measuring this requirement is vital to ensure that schools are able to effectively target their swimming provision to meet these standards but also for parents to be aware of their children’s swimming ability and to help take an active role in ensuring their child’s safety around water environments.

-At Beech Green pupils in Years 4 and 5 are taken on a course of swimming lessons
+During 2022-23 at Beech Green, pupils in Years 2 to 6 were given a course of swimming lessons

-At the start of Term 5, Beech Green pupils in Year 6 have a swimming and water ability assessment by qualified swimming teachers
+Beech Green pupils in Year 6 had a swimming and water ability assessment by qualified swimming teachers.

 The percentage of Y6 pupils who achieved the national curriculum (NC) key stage 2 swimming requirment is:-